DionMS8/NextJS-Practice/README.md

 ## 💬 Get in touch

-If you have various suggestions, questions or want to discuss things, have a look at the Discussion section on this repo.
+If you have any suggestions, questions or want to discuss things, have a look at the Discussion section on this repo.

 ## 🙌 Show your support